At the top of the flip calculator is the After Repair Value ("ARV"), or what you expect to resell the property for.

 20% down means the loans are for 80% of the Purchase Price and 80% of the Rehab Costs.
 The size of the loan is often called the loan "Principal" and is the basis for the points and interest.

 2 points means the loans cost 2% of the Principal to originate.
 Interest rates are annualized, so 12% is equal to paying 1% of the Principal each month.
 Because these loans are interest-only, payments do not decrease the principal.

 You can edit any of these terms for either loan, along with if your loan also covers the points and interest payments.
 You can also add the remaining Acquisition Costs to the Purchase Loan and remaining Carrying Costs to the Rehab Loan.

-For example, say you have a money partner you pay 8% with no down payments or points, and you pay them at the end of the project.
+For example, say you pay 10% and 1.5 points, and you carry these costs with your loan.
 You would set down payment and points to 0, interest rate at 8%, and check the Finance Interest option.

 Financing costs are distributed as sub-costs in the Acquisition Costs and the Carrying Costs.
 Points are in the Acquisition Costs as "Loan Origination" sub-costs.
 Interest Payments are in the Carrying Costs.